Shristi2003/Contactless-Finngerprint-Recognition-System/README.md

-# Contactless Fingerprint Recognition using Prototypical Networks
+# Contactless Fingerprint Recognition using CNN and Prototypical Networks

 > A few-shot learning–based contactless fingerprint recognition system that uses Prototypical Networks to enable accurate, hygienic, and efficient biometric authentication with minimal labeled data.